Oklahoma City Recruiting Battalion

 On 19 April 1995, Battalion Headquarters and the Oklahoma City Recruiting Company were destroyed in a terrorist attack on the Alfred P. Murrah Federal Building.
 The blast killed seven members of the headquarters staff and one dependent child.
 More than a dozen employees were injured in the explosion.
 Temporary headquarters operations resumed from the Capitol Hill Recruiting Station, and later Tinker Air Force Base.

-Today, the Oklahoma City Recruiting Battalion is one of nine battalions within the United States Army Recruiting Command’s 5th Brigade.
-The battalion manages recruiting operations in 248 counties covering approximately 207,308 square miles throughout Oklahoma, Arkansas and portions of Texas and Kansas.
-Within this region, battalion recruiters contact the best and brightest young people from the area’s 1086 high schools, 77 colleges and universities, 75 junior colleges, and 57 vocational-technical centers.
+Today, the Oklahoma City Recruiting Battalion is one of seven battalions within the United States Army Recruiting Command’s 5th Brigade.
+The Battalion manages recruiting operations in 170 counties covering approximately 207,309 square miles throughout Oklahoma, Arkansas, portions of Kansas, and portions of Texas.
+Within this region, battalion recruiters contract the best and brightest young people from the area’s 1,294 high schools, 325 colleges and universities, 105 junior colleges, and 27 vocational-technical centers.

-The Oklahoma City Recruiting Battalion consists of approximately 306 Officers, Non-Commissioned Officers and civilian personnel, eight Recruiting Companies, 50 Recruiting Stations, and three Military Entrance Processing Stations.
-The battalion is commanded by Lieutenant Colonel John D. Garcia and Command Sergeant Major Rosella D. Scott.
+The Oklahoma City Recruiting Battalion consists of approximately 300+ officers, noncommissioned officers and civilian personnel, eight recruiting companies, 49 recruiting stations, and three Military Entrance Processing Stations.
+The battalion is commanded by Lieutenant Colonel Brian R. Horvath and Command Sergeant Major John C. Carroll.

 The Oklahoma City Recruiting Battalion continues the fine traditions of the United States Army Recruiting Command, striving to “PROVIDE THE STRENGTH.”
-As a part of the Total Army Team, the Oklahoma City Recruiting Battalion takes pride in its mission of encouraging our region’s morally, mentally, physically, and administratively qualified young men and women to enlist in the Army and serve our great nation.
+As a part of the Total Army Team, the Oklahoma City Recruiting Battalion takes pride in its mission of encouraging our region’s morally, mentally, physically, and administratively qualified young men and women to enlist in the United States Army and serve our great Nation.